erwan-lemonnier/dynamodb-mutex/README.md

 Dynadbmutex uses
 [dynadbobjectstore](https://github.com/erwan-lemonnier/dynamodbobjectstore) to
-acquire/release a entry in a DynamoDB table.
+acquire/release an entry in a DynamoDB table.
 That entry is uniquely identified by its name string.
 If no such entry exists, the acquiring process may create it and thereby gets the mutex.
 Any other process trying to acquire the same name afterwards gets an exception.